 Why does it create its own database tables instead of using the core WordPress tables?

 As the plugin captures and stores a lot of information, it creates its own tables for best performance.
-This also has the benefit of not cluttering up the core WordPress tables, and makes it much easier for the plugin to clean up after itself.
+This also has the benefit of not cluttering up the core WordPress tables and makes it much easier for the plugin to clean up after itself.

 Why is this not logging exactly 10% of requests?

 The logging is based on probability, not absolute metrics.
 Although it would be possible to make the number of requests logged more accurate, this would add overhead to every single request, not just the ones being logged.
-Therefore, in the interest of performance, it will only log the request if the probably of a random number if less than or equal to your target.
+Therefore, in the interest of performance, it will only log the request if the probability of a random number is less than or equal to your target.
 This will mean that sometimes you get slightly more or less than the target number of requests.

 What’s the difference between basic and advanced logging?

-Basic logging is very light weight and will only capture the URL, total duration, amount of memory used, number of database queries, template used and the type of request.
+Basic logging is very lightweight and will only capture the URL, total duration, amount of memory used, number of database queries, template used and the type of request.
 Advanced logging will also capture the execution time of each plugin down to the function level, as well as all the database queries.